Acne Scar Treatment: Your Guide to Clearer Skin

 The Q-switched laser emits controlled energy beams to treat acne scars by stimulating collagen production and reducing pigmentation.
 It helps shrink enlarged pores, smooth mild textural irregularities, and lighten discolouration.
 This treatment involves no downtime and is an effective option for gradual improvements with multiple sessions.

-The Pico laser delivers ultra-short pulses of energy to break down scar tissue and pigmentation into smaller particles.
+The Picosecond laser delivers ultra-short pulses of energy to break down scar tissue and pigmentation into smaller particles.
 It promotes collagen remodelling, making it effective for treating atrophic scars and post-inflammatory pigmentation.
 Its precision minimises heat damage, making it suitable for darker skin tones.
 Temporary redness or sensitivity may occur but resolve quickly, with multiple sessions often required for deeper scars.

 TCA CROSS